Statement of Work (SOW) Process

 State Agencies Only

-DIR must sign the final SOW before it becomes valid and any money is paid to a vendor.
+Per TGC 2157.0685, State Agencies are required to submit SOWs for DIR review and approval prior to solicitation to Vendors (award value over $50,000).
+DIR must review and sign the final SOW before it becomes valid and any money is paid to a vendor.
 State agencies must follow threshold requirements for IT commodity items.

 While a Statement of Work is unique for each project, the SOW elements are generally consistent across projects.

 - Roles and Responsibilities